Global analysis of $\mu \to e$ interactions in the SMEFT: interactions in the Standard Model Effective Field Theory

 In this work, we study constraints on $\mu \leftrightarrow e$ interactions from a variety of low- and high-energy probes, and with very different sensitivities.
 To describe low-energy probes, we run the SMEFT coefficients from the scale of new physics to the electroweak scale, at the electroweak scale we match the SMEFT basis onto the LEFT basis of Refs. \cite{Jenkins:2017dyc,Jenkins:2017jig,Dekens:2019ept}.
 In this basis, semileptonic neutral current operators are denoted by $C^{f_1 f_2}_{\rm X Y Z}$, with $X$ denoting the Lorentz structure of the operator, $X \in \{V, S, T\}$ for vector, scalar and tensor, while $Y, Z \in \{ L,R\}$ denote the chiralities of fermions $f_1$ and $f_2$, respectively.
 We then further evolve the coefficients to the scales relevant to low-energy experiments.
-Renormalization group evolution (RGE) induces several effects, which become important when performing a global analysis: \begin{itemize} \item the heavy flavor components of the vector operators run at one loop into purely leptonic operators and semileptonic operators with light flavors, \item vector operators with strange quarks generate operators with $u$ and $d$ quarks at one loop, \item for light flavor operators, axial and vector linear combinations of SMEFT operators mix under RGE \cite{Cirigliano:2017azj}, \item tensor operators mix strongly onto dipoles. \end{itemize} Some select results of the RGEs from the scale of new physics $\Lambda$ to $\mu = 2$ GeV are shown in Table \ref{topRGE} and \ref{lightRGE}.
+The importance of renormalization group effects in analyses of CLFV was pointed out in Refs. \cite{Cirigliano:2017azj,Crivellin:2017rmk,Kumar:2021yod}.
+Renormalization group evolution (RGE) induces several effects, which become important when performing a global analysis: \begin{itemize} \item the heavy flavor components of the vector operators run at one loop into purely leptonic operators and semileptonic operators with light flavors, \item vector operators with strange quarks generate operators with $u$ and $d$ quarks at one loop, \item for light flavor operators, axial and vector linear combinations of SMEFT operators mix under RGE, \item tensor operators mix strongly onto dipoles. \end{itemize} Some select results of the RGEs from the scale of new physics $\Lambda$ to $\mu = 2$ GeV are shown in Table \ref{topRGE} and \ref{lightRGE}.
 All the SMEFT renormalization group equations can be extracted from Refs. \cite{Alonso:2013hga,Jenkins:2013wua,Jenkins:2013zja}, while the LEFT renormalization group equations are given in Ref. \cite{Jenkins:2017dyc}.
 For a complete discussion of RGE effects we refer to Ref. \cite{Cirigliano:2021img}.
+We work here at leading logarithmic accuracy in both SMEFT and LEFT.
+That is, we start with the SMEFT coefficients at a scale $\Lambda$ much larger than the electroweak scale.
+We run the SMEFT coefficients from $\mu \sim \Lambda$ to $\mu \sim v$ using the one-loop anomalous dimension.
+This allows one to sum the leading logarithmic series, so that the matching coefficients at the electroweak scale are, very schematically, given by